ico-masters/website/_pages/terms_of_use.md

 title: Websiter Terms of Use
 hero_image: /assets/images/hero2.jpg
 headline: Websiter Terms of Use
-home_headline: 'Websiter Terms of Use'
+home_headline: Websiter Terms of Use
+summary: |
+  Websiter Terms of Use
+home_summary: Websiter Terms of Use
+description: Websiter Terms of Use
 cta: Websiter Terms of Use
-summary: >
-  Websiter Terms of Use
-home_summary: >-
-  Websiter Terms of Use
-description: >-
-  Websiter Terms of Use
 ---
 # Terms of Use

 The website [www.tldr.capital](https://www.tldr.capital), including the content, images, materials and information available on or through it (the "**Website**"), is governed by these Terms of Use (the "**Terms**").
 By continuing to use this Website, you acknowledge that you have read and agree to these Terms.